 Because many of the robo advisors have entered the market within the last five years, it makes it very difficult to quantify which of the current offerings is performing best, however, my research has shown that Wealthify are one of the top performing robo advisors on the market with a 25.5% return on their adventurous plan between March 2016 and March 2019.
 This is a great result over just three years.
 Of course when measuring returns it is important to factor in fees as high fees can seriously erode any potential gains.

 Are All Robo Advisors the Same?

-No, each robo-advisor operates according to its own proprietary software as well as its own platform rules.
-Robo-advisors may assess different fees, offer unique funds, and may provide a different array of services.
+No, each UK robo advisor operates according to its own proprietary software as well as its own platform rules.
+Robo advisors may assess different fees, offer unique funds, and may provide a different array of services.